ankhotep/osc-livelink-controller/Readme.txt

 It is recommended to be extracted at the root of the C:\ drive.

-It should look like this:
+If using Windows the program should be located like this:

 C:\FaceControl\client.py